Migrating a Celo L1 Node

-This guide is designed to help Celo L1 node operators migrate their nodes to the Celo L2.
-Specifically, it describes how to run the migration tool in order to transform a pre-hardfork db snapshot into a format from which a Celo L2 node can full
+This guide helps Celo L1 node operators migrate their nodes to Celo L2.
+It describes how to use the migration tool to transform pre-migration database snapshots into a format that Celo L2 nodes can use for a full

 sync.